loader image

 Merrimack Valley Region Multi-Hazard Mitigation Plan 2024

 The first Regional Multi-Hazard Mitigation Plan for the Merrimack Valley was written in 2008 (read 2008 plan).
 The plan was then updated in 2016 (read 2016 update).
 In December 2022, MVPC kicked off a second update to the Regional Multi-Hazard Mitigation Plan.
-Over the next 18 months, MVPC will work with ten different Merrimack Valley Communities to complete this update.
+The updated plan received final approval from FEMA and MEMA on February 3rd, 2025.